arjunvynipadath/docs/MPI_README.txt

 1.1 Installation Note
 ---------------------
-In Step 2 of the main menu of install.sh, options 2, 3 and 4 can install
+In Step 2 of the main menu of install.pl, options 2, 3 and 4 can install
 one or more MPI stacks.
 Please refer to docs/OFED_Installation_Guide.txt to learn about the different options.